T. H. Robsjohn-Gibbings: Life

 One of the designer's most important residential commissions was Hilda Boldt Weber's mansion Casa Encantada in Bel-Air.
 Creating more than 200 pieces of furniture for the house between 1934 and 1938, Robsjohn-Gibbings indulged his passion for Greco-Roman design by incorporating sphinxes, dolphins, lions' paw feet, and Ionic columns in table bases, torchères, and select pieces of furniture, nonetheless keeping the interior design simple and elegant.
-Casa Encantada survived and was sold intact to Conrad Hilton in 1952 and similarly sold on to its next owner, David Howard Murdock.
+Casa Encantada survived and was sold intact to Conrad Hilton in 1952 and similarly sold on to its next owner, David H. Murdock.
 He retained some of what was called the "opulent simplicity", but sold off the contents in the early 1980s.
 The architect might have appreciated the irony that, although the fine fittings and structure remained virtually untouched, these rooms made the perfect background for the new owner's fine collection of eighteenth century English furniture.
 It has since been sold again.

 T. H. Robsjohn-Gibbings much preferred the visual vocabulary of the classical world, particularly ancient Greek furniture and design.
 Robsjohn-Gibbings' look was widely emulated, and, from 1943 to 1956, he worked as a designer for the Widdicomb Furniture Company in Grand Rapids, Michigan.

 In 1960, he met Greek cabinetmakers Susan and Eleftherios Saridis, and, together, they created the Klismos line of furniture, which drew heavily on classical forms, including the namesake klismos chair.
 It is still in production.
 Robsjohn-Gibbings eventually moved to Athens, where he became designer to Aristotle Onassis.
 He died there in 1976, ending a 34-year relationship with his partner, Carlton Pullin, whom he had met in New York.

 His honors include the 1950 Waters Award and the 1962 Elsie de Wolfe Award.

 His furniture has been collectible for the past decade and particularly those pieces he had designed for the Casa Encantada, which are fetching high prices in auctions.
 His work has been studied by Daniella Ohad Smith, who has delivered a paper in the annual conference of the Interior Design Educator Council in 2008 and has published an article on his concepts in shaping the modern American home.